ajessu/jobeet-docs/en/ajax.rst

       }
     });

-To manage the ~AJAX Call~, the same action as the "normal" one is called.
+To manage the AJAX Call, the same action as the "normal" one is called.
 The needed changes in the action will be done in the next section.